AI Litigation: Advantages, Disadvantages, & Legal Challenges

 Saving Time

-AI litigation tools help law firms save significant amounts of time by automating the discovery response process.
-Tools such as Briefpoint make it much faster to construct the vital documents that law firms need to handle discovery efficiently.
-According to insights, tools such as Briefpoint can reduce spent time on these documents by as much as 87%.
+Generative AI tools such as Briefpoint make it much faster to construct the vital documents that law firms need to handle discovery efficiently.
+According to insights, tools such as Briefpoint can reduce the time spent on these documents by as much as 87%.

 Reducing Barriers to Legal Assistance